 Doctors usually make the diagnosis of intersection syndrome during a physical examination.
 Most of the time no special tests are required.
 The main challenge is distinguishing intersection syndrome from de Quervain’s tenosynovitis.
 De Quervain’s tenosynovitis is a condition that is very similar to intersection syndrome.

-Intersection Syndrome involve inflammation in the tendons of the wrist.
+IIntersection Syndrome in St. Louis involve inflammation in the tendons of the wrist.
 However, the pain begins in different spots.
 Intersection syndrome causes pain at the intersection point, about three inches up the forearm.
 De Quervain’s tenosynovitis causes pain along the edge of the wrist, closer to the hand.
 Your doctor will examine your forearm and wrist carefully to locate exactly where your pain is coming from.

 It is most important to stop or change activities that are causing your symptoms.
 Take frequent breaks when doing repeated hand and thumb movements.
 Avoid repetitive hand motions such as heavy grasping, wringing, or turning and twisting movements of the wrist.
 Downhill skiers may get relief by avoiding heavy planting and dragging of their ski poles and by getting a shorter pole with a smaller basket diameter.